williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 ### Step-up Authentication
 {:.api .api-operation}

+{% api_lifecycle ea %}

+Note:

-> This API is {% api_lifecycle ea %} and is currently supported only for SAML based apps.
+* This endpoint is currently supported only for SAML-based apps.
-> You must first enable custom login page for the application before using this API.
+* You must first enable custom login page for the application before using this API.

 Every step-up transaction starts with user accessing an application.
 If step-up authentication is required, Okta redirects the user to the custom login page with state token as a request parameter.